miklevin/Pipulate.com/software.md

 #### Python is Not What You Think

-Think of Python as just helping you think better where the imprecise spoken word fails.
-Python builds on some very well designed principles or assumptions.
+Think of Python as a tool to help you think better &#151; where imprecise spoken words fail.
+Imagine if English had no ambiguity or double meaning, and every time you said something it was interpreted exactly as you meant, so expressing yourself with precision becomes easy breezy.
+That's Python.

-A good example is that files are your #1 means of organizing, and files can
+But all computer languages do that?
+Yes, but Python is particularly well designed to fade into the background and let you flow.
+A good example is that files are your #1 means of organizing, creating neat and tidy ***namespace*** &#151; sneaking enforced good habits on you with you almost never thinking about it.

-***import*** other files whose contents get automatically bundled up into a neat and tidy ***namespace***.
+#### Import Fu

 For example, let's say you have a file on your drive...

-#### Import Fu

     foo.py